nixworks/public/news/2007/08/28/README.md

 ##### Federal District Judge
 ### [ A United States federal judge orders the extradition of former Panamanian President Manuel Noriega to France, where he has already been convicted "in absentia" on money-laundering charges. ](/news/2007/08/28/a-united-states-federal-judge-orders-the-extradition-of-former-panamanian-president-manuel-noriega-to-france-where-he-has-already-been-con.md)
-_Context: in absentia, extradition, Panamanian President, Manuel Noriega, money-laundering, Federal District Judge, France_
+_Context: in absentia, money-laundering, Panamanian President, extradition, France, Federal District Judge, Manuel Noriega_

 ##### Abdullah Gl
 ### [ Abdullah Gl of the Justice and Development Party is elected President of Turkey. ](/news/2007/08/28/abdullah-gul-of-the-justice-and-development-party-is-elected-president-of-turkey.md)
-_Context: President of Turkey, ruling party, Abdullah Gl_
+_Context: ruling party, Abdullah Gl, President of Turkey_

 ##### Cockpit voice recorder
 ### [ The Cockpit voice recorder is retrieved from the wreckage of Adam Air Flight 574, 24 hours after the recovery of the Flight data recorder. ](/news/2007/08/28/the-cockpit-voice-recorder-is-retrieved-from-the-wreckage-of-adam-air-flight-574-24-hours-after-the-recovery-of-the-flight-data-recorder.md)